 When using a single link, it can become overloaded and fail to handle the traffic.
 Etherchannel provides a load balancing feature that can help distribute traffic across multiple links.
 EtherChannel can transfer the traffic to the other functioning links if one link becomes overloaded or fails.

 When we have two or more parallel links between two switches and are running STP (Spanning Tree Protocol), STP only uses one of the links and blocks other redundant links to avoid loops.

 But with EtherChannel, STP takes Etehrchannel bundled logical link as one link and does not block any link.
 This feature gives more bandwidth and efficient usage of resources.

-One of the benefits of EtherChannel is that once you have created the logical Port-Channel, all configuration is done on the port-channel and not on individual interfaces.
-This provides a faster and more consistent configuration with less chance of configuration mistakes.
+One of the benefits of EtherChannel is that once you have created the logical Port-Channel, all configuration is done on the port channel and not on individual interfaces.
+This provides a faster and more consistent configuration with fewer configuration mistakes.

 Comparison between a Switched Network With and Without EtherChannel

 A network with an Etherchannel will have increased bandwidth and reliability compared to a network without an Etherchannel.

 Port-Channel is a logical port that behaves as a single physical port.
 It also provides redundancy if one of the links fails.
 Without an Etherchannel, the traffic on that link will be lost if one of the links between two switches fails.
 With an Etherchannel, the traffic will be load-balanced between the two links so that the traffic will still be available even if one of the links fails.

 |Higher Bandwidth||Less Bandwidth than EtherChannel|

 |Inbuilt Redundancy||No Redundancy|